 Relapse is a common occurrence for someone who is going through the recovery stage of addiction.
 In fact, a study by JAMA indicates that 40 to 60 percent of people treated for alcohol or addiction will relapse in the first year.
 The path of recovery is a life long, challenging process, and reinforcing their positive behavior will go a long way to helping a recovering addict.

 The statement, “I’m proud of you” is a powerful reminder of how far they’ve come.
 Let them know that you are proud of their commitment to staying sober.
 Be sure to also recognize and acknowledge that recovery is not easy.
-A sober anniversary should be treated like a birthday, anniversary, or similar events.
+A sobriety anniversary should be treated like a birthday, anniversary, or similar events.
 It’s a milestone deserving recognition for achievement.

 There is no end to the road to sobriety; use this time to let your loved one know that you are there for them if they ever need it.
 Some people aren’t the type to reach out and ask for help when they need it.
 For those types of loved ones, think of ways that you can help make sober living easier on a day-to-day basis.